Fidelia — Help

 DSD & APE Import

-Fidelia automatically converts DSD (.dsf, .dff) and Monkey's Audio (.ape) files
+Fidelia automatically converts DSD (.dsf) and Monkey's Audio (.ape) files

-to FLAC on import.
+to Apple Lossless (ALAC) on import.
 The converted files play natively; original files are kept alongside.

 Fidelia Remote (iOS)